 Goodday my sweets.
 I’ve caught a bug.
 A summer bug.
 The “I am decorating for summer” bug.
-I know I am late in the game, but our weather has been the best excuse ever.
-But now that the sun is out and the temps are up, I am in full swing and in the game.
+I know I am late in the game, but our weather has been the best excuse ever to procrastinate on adding summer decor.
+But now that the sun is finally out and the temps are up, I am in full swing and in the game.

 Today our table got a little something something…..

-A bit of nautical décor.
-A beachy vibe so to speak.
+A bit of nautical decor.
+You might even call it a beachy vibe.
 It was a quick and easy decorating setup.
-U just piled all the shells I had left after my summer beach mantel decorating, into a box, added some flowers and called it a day.
+I just piled all the shells I had left after my summer beach mantel decorating, into a box, added some flowers and called it a day.

 The contrast between this little vignette and my yellow pine table (it is on the list for a makeover, problem is that list is quite long), wasn’t big enough.
 So I laid down some of the leftover white painted pallet boards, and pretended I had a white table.